-Here are the top 10 places to learn to dance in Colombia and ensure you can enjoy an unforgettable experience in a country that’s proud of its traditional rhythms and irresistible beat.
+Here are the top 10 places where you will learn how to dance in Colombia.
+Here, you can be sure you’ll have an unforgettable experience in a country that’s proud of its traditional rhythms and irresistible beat.

 Where to go salsa dancing in Cali